Matcha-jpg/Work_Vault/Projects/SDWAN/SD - WAN Setup (Software Defined - Wide Area Network).md

 1. Click on `Create / Register VM` in the `Virtual Machines` GUI Window.
 2. Upon opening the creation window, choose the `Deploy a virtual machine from an OVF or OVA file` option, and click on the `Next` button at the bottom right of the creation window.
 3. Name the Virtual Machine `StarLink Source Edge` or whatever your naming scheme dictates.
 4. Click the `Click to Select Files or Drag/Drop` option right below the `Enter a Name` box, and select the `c8000v-universalk9.17.15.02a.ova` OVA file.
-This is the file that you can utilize to spin up as many edges as your Cisco account is allotted.
+   **NOTE**: This is the file that you can utilize to spin up as many edges as your Cisco account is allotted.
 5. Choose one of the standard storage options for your new Virtual Machine.
 This should be a partition that can host the virtual machine to begin with.
-Do not worry about memory persistence, as these images have ways to enforce persistent memory despite being under Standard storage.
+(The storage option may be named Datastore, Extrastore, etc.) Do not worry about memory persistence, as these images have ways to enforce persistent memory despite being under Standard storage.
+Then, click the `Next` button.
  6. Select three (3) Network Mappings.
 You can remove a redundant one or add another if necessary for your setup later.
 For the source, `GigabitEthernet1` should be `StarLink-PG`, and `GigabitEthernet2` should be `vpn-100-source`.
 More Network mappings can be made later to accommodate for other SATCOM or Terrestrial ISPs.
 7. Choose `8x Large - 16GB Disk` as the deployment type
 8. Choose `Thick` as the Disk provisioning
 9. It is your choice to power on automatically or not.
 If planning to remove a Network Mapping, I suggest making sure this box is ***unchecked***.
+After 6-9 have been completed, click the `Next` button.
+10. Review the final page, and click `Finish` at the bottom VM Provisioning should be complete.

 #### EC2 Sink Edge